 7. Turn the belt right side out.
 Slide the seam to the middle of one side and press.
 Also fold the short ends inside the tube about a 1/2″ and edgestich those ends shut.

 8. Find the center of the belt and center it on the back of the cover-up at waist height.
 Bonus points if the kids are awake to measure.
 Mine wasn’t!
 Pin the belt to the back making sure it is straight.
 I only pinned between the two back seams.
 Sew the belt to the back bodice by edge-stitching along the top and bottom of the belt in between the two back seams.

-And we’re done!
+And we’re done with this swimsuit cover up tutorial!
 Now if only the pools were open…